Ps2Fino/pdf-converter-concatenator/README.md

 3. Repeat line by line to build up the output pdf in whichever way you like.
 Specify the same page as start and end to include just one page.
 4. Execute:
 ```
-make.bat [-f|--use-file-list] --use-page-spec
+make.bat [-f|--use-file-list] --use-page-spec [-b|--beamer]
 ```
-to convert all the files specified in the csv file in a page-wise manner
+to convert all the files specified in the csv file in a page-wise manner.
+`beamer` specifies landscape mode.

+## Known issues

+* Don't use spaces in file names